subquery/documentation/docs/subquery_network/kepler/indexers/become-an-indexer.md

 ## Introduction

-Welcome to this guide of how to become an indexer.
+Welcome to this guide of how to become an Indexer.
 Let's take an overview of the basic steps involved in the process:

 ## Summary of Steps